Bill Richardson: Iran’s Behavior Hasn’t Changed Since Nuclear Deal by Jack Heretik Thursday April 28th, 2016 at 1:32 PM

 IRAQ and SYRIA

 Syria ceasefire.
 UN Special Envoy to Syria, Staffan de Mistura has called on the US and Russia to “revitalize” the collapsing ceasefire, which is in “great danger.”
-[APNew York Times’ Nick Cumming-Bruce; BBC] Cooperation between the White House and the Kremlin on the Syria issue is “fraying,” reports Karen DeYoung, Moscow this week accusing the Obama administration of “appeasing” regional allies by ignoring the presence of terrorists in the opposition forces it supports.
+[AP; New York Times’ Nick Cumming-Bruce; BBC] Cooperation between the White House and the Kremlin on the Syria issue is “fraying,” reports Karen DeYoung, Moscow this week accusing the Obama administration of “appeasing” regional allies by ignoring the presence of terrorists in the opposition forces it supports.
 [Washington Post]

 Russia has called on the UN to blacklist two key Syrian opposition groups, accusing them of being “closely linked to terrorist organizations, primarily ISIL and al-Qaeda.”
 [Al Jazeera]